-Online betting is growing rapidly in India, with millions placing wagers on cricket, fantasy sports, card games, and more.
+Online betting in India is growing rapidly, with millions placing wagers on cricket, fantasy sports, card games, and more.

-But many people are unsure whether it’s actually legal.
+But many people are unsure whether Online betting in India is actually legal.
 The reality is, India does not have a single national law governing online betting.

-Some states allow it, others ban it, and the rest stay silent.
+Some states allow online betting, others ban online betting, and the rest stay silent.
 Old laws, court decisions, and new rules all play a part.
-This makes it hard to know what’s legal and what’s not.
+This makes it hard to know what’s considered legal betting in India and what’s not.

-Understand where online betting stands in India and what you need to know before you play from this article
+Understand where online betting is legal or illegal in India and what you need to know before you play in this article.

 Key Takeaways On Online Betting In India